WebAccessVL: Violation-Aware VLM for Web Accessibility

-\myparagraph{Vision violations.} In~\tabref{tab:frequent_violations}, we present the five most frequent vision-related accessibility issues in the dataset, ranked by their occurrence rates: {\ding{172}} \texttt{Text contrast sufficient} violation means that the ratio of text contrast and background is less than a 3:1 contrast ratio. {\ding{173}} \texttt{Img alt valid} violation is triggered when alternative text is missing.~\ding{174} The checker flags a \texttt{style color misuse} violation when there are only color differences to mark required fields, \ie, users who cannot perceive the color will not be able to perform further actions.~\ding{175} \texttt{caption track exists} violation occurs when there is no textual information for video content.~\ding{176} \texttt{SVG graphics labeled} violation is similar to a missing alt text, but it differs in terms of format.
+\myparagraph{Vision violations.} \figref{fig:frequent_violations} shows the five most frequent vision-related accessibility issues in the dataset, ranked by occurrence rate: {\ding{172}} \texttt{Text contrast sufficient} violation means that the text-to-background contrast ratio is less than 3:1. {\ding{173}} \texttt{Img alt valid} violation is triggered when alternative text is missing.~\ding{174} The checker flags a \texttt{style color misuse} violation when there are only color differences to mark required fields, \ie, users who cannot perceive the color will not be able to perform further actions.~\ding{175} \texttt{caption track exists} violation occurs when there is no textual information for video content.~\ding{176} \texttt{SVG graphics labeled} violation is similar to a missing alt text, but it differs in terms of format.